pmndrs/zustand/docs/typescript.md

   So `combine` trades-off a little type-safety for the convience of not having to write a type for state.
 Hence you should use `combine` accordingly, usually it's not a big deal and it's okay to use it.
 </details>

+Also note that we're not using the curried version when using `combine` because `combine` "creates" the state.
+When using a middleware that creates the state, it's not necessary to use the curried version because the state now can be inferred.
+Another middleware that creates state is `redux`.
+So when using `combine`, `redux` or any other custom middleware that creates the state, it's not recommended to use the curried version.

 ## Using middlewares

 You don't have to do anything special to use middlewares in TypeScript.